|Category||Administration and Management|

 - In investigating any allegations, the University will treat all parties and witnesses with dignity and respect.

-- A clear distinction will be maintained between those offering advocacy or support to those involved in investigations and those responsible for undertaking investigations.
+- A clear distinction will be maintained between those offering advocacy or ongoing support to those involved in investigations and those responsible for undertaking investigations.

-7. Support following an incident being reported
+7. Support following an incident being disclosed

 - assessing the affected party’s safety and well-being and any issues there may be for the safety or wellbeing of the University community